Evaluating learning and development

-- behaviour - ‘using learning on the job’
+- Behaviour - ‘using learning gained on the job’.

-This was helpful guidance, but 30 years later Alliger and Janak found that the relationships between the levels were weak because each level is neither definitely nor always linked positively to the next.
+This was helpful guidance when launched.
+However, in the 1980s Alliger and Janak found that the relationships between the levels were weak because each level is not always linked positively to the next.

 Various surveys from the Association for Talent Development have found that most attention is focused on evaluation of learning at the reactions level because of the difficulties and time costs of measuring the other three levels.
-Thalheimer goes on to suggest that there are eight recognised levels of learning evaluation, including some listed above, but some are highly ineffective.
+Thalheimer suggests eight recognised levels of learning evaluation, including some listed above, but he argues that some of these are highly ineffective.

 Brinkerhoff success case method

 A key criticism of Kirkpatrick’s evaluation model is that changes to performance cannot solely be linked to learning.
-The Brinkerhoff success case method (SCM) addresses this challenge by proposing a wider focus on systems and notes four key questions that need to be considered in the evaluation process:
+The Brinkerhoff success case method (SCM) addresses this challenge by proposing a wider focus on systems.

 Firstly, an SCM evaluation involves finding likely ‘success cases’ where individuals or teams have benefited from the learning.
-These are typically gained through a survey, performance reports, organisational data or the ‘information grapevine.
-Those representing potential ‘success cases’ are interviewed and ‘screened’ to find if they genuinely represent verifiable success with corroborating evidence from other parties.
+These typically come from a survey, performance reports, organisational data or the ‘information grapevine’.
+Those representing potential ‘success cases’ are interviewed and ‘screened’ to find out if they genuinely represent verifiable success with corroborating evidence from other parties.
 Factors that contribute to success beyond the learning intervention are also explored.

 Secondly, an SCM evaluation looks at ‘non-success cases’ to discover those who have found little or no value from the learning.
 Exploring the reasons why can be very illuminating.

-Following analysis the successes and non-successes ‘stories’ are shared.
+Following analysis, the success and non-success ‘stories’ are shared.

-Owing to the nature of the sampling process, SCM should not be seen as comprehensive evaluation method but provides a manageable, cost-effective approach to determine success insights and areas for improvement.
+SCM should not be seen as comprehensive evaluation method because of the nature of the sampling, but it offers a manageable, cost-effective approach to determine success insights and areas for improvement.

-By the mid-1990s Easterby-Smith was able to draw together four main strands for the purposes of learning evaluation:
+In the mid-1990s Easterby-Smith was able to draw together four main strands for the purposes of training evaluation: